kct2020/goutpal-com-skeleventy/site/allopurinol/index.md

 </table>

 <h3 id="faqs">Allopurinol Concerns</h3>
-These are common concerns about allopurinol that other gout suffereres have identified.
+These are common concerns about allopurinol that other gout sufferers have identified.
 Often, we have discussed these concerns.
 But remember, opinions and experiences of other gout sufferers might not be relevant to your medical situation.
 So you must discuss your allopurinol concerns with  professional health advisers.
 However, other people's experiences might help you frame those discussions.

 <table id="faq-list" style="width: 100%;">
 	<thead>